-The CY7C1411KV18 is used with a single clock that controls both the input and output registers.
-In this mode the device recognizes only a single pair of input clocks (K and K) that control both the input and output registers.
-This operation is identical to the operation if the device had zero skew between the K/K and C/C clocks.
+The CY7C1613KV18 can be used with a single clock that controls both the input and output registers.
+In this $mo\underline{d}e$ the device recognizes only a single pair of input clocks (K and \overline{K}) that control both the input and output registers.
+This operation is identical to the operation if the device had zero skew between the K/K and C/ \overline{C} clocks.
 All timing parameters remain the same in this mode.
-To use this mode of operation, the user must tie C and C HIGH at power on.
+To use this mode of operation, the user must tie C and \overline{C} HIGH at power on.
 This function is a strap option and not alterable during device operation.